Marlins vs. Pirates Player Props Betting Odds

-Player prop bet odds for Bryan Reynolds and others are available when the Miami Marlins visit the Pittsburgh Pirates at PNC Park on Friday at 6:35 PM ET.
+Those looking to place a player prop bet can find odds on Luis Arraez, Bryan Reynolds and others in the Miami Marlins-Pittsburgh Pirates matchup at PNC Park on Saturday at 6:35 PM ET.

 Bet on this matchup or its props with BetMGM!